jfro/BCSlidingWindowLayer/README.md

 * Support non-square sprite sheets (though square might be best? at least thought so for GL)
 * Ability to have a sprite change its frame based upon its own time setting, see updateWithTimeInterval & age in the cocoa with love posts
 * I haven't thought about what would aid animating things like characters where they have different actions that might all loop a certain subset of frames
-* See if there's a better way than the simple BCSpriteSheetLayer class that overrides actions to prevent movement animation

 Feel free to contact me with ideas, send patches, or fork and send pull requests.